caltechlibrary/py_dataset/README.md

     # Let's create our a dataset collection.
 We use the method called 'init' it returns True or False
     dataset.init(c_name)

-    # Let's check our collection to see if it is OK
+    # Let's check to see if our collection to exists, True it exists
+    # False if it doesn't.
     dataset.status(c_name)

     # Let's count the records in our collection (should be zero)